Direct then Diffuse: Incremental Unsupervised Skill Discovery for State Covering and Goal Reaching: The UPSIDE Algorithm

 \Hy@footnote@currentHref\saved@Href@A

 \stepcounter{footnote} \Hy@footnote@currentHref\saved@Href@B

 \makeatother

 We then integrate the optimization of~\Eqref{new_opt_problem_approx} into an adaptive tree expansion strategy that incrementally composes skills (Sect.~\ref{subsect_TREE_skill_support_sampling_rule}).
 The tree is initialized with a root node corresponding to a policy only composed of the diffusing part around $s_0$.
 Then \ALGO iteratively proceeds through the following phases: \textbf{(Expansion)} While policies/nodes can be expanded according to different ordering rules (e.g., a FIFO strategy), we rank them in descending order by their discriminability (i.e., $\whqphiBz$), thus favoring the expansion of policies that reach regions of the state space that are not too saturated.
-Given a candidate leaf $z$ to expand from the tree, we introduce new policies by adding a set $\mathcal{C}(z)$ of $N=N^\text{start}$ nodes rooted at node $z$ (line \ref{line-dequeue}, see also steps \textit{(A)} and \textit{(D)} in Fig.\,\ref{fig:main_alg}). \textbf{(Policy learning)} The new policies are optimized in three steps (see App.\,\ref{app_algo} for details on the \mbox{\POL}\xspace subroutine): \textbf{i)} sample states from the diffusing parts of the new policies sampled uniformly from $\mathcal{C}(z)$, \textbf{ii)} update the discriminator and compute the discriminability $\whqphiBzprime$ of new policies $z'\in\mathcal{C}(z)$, \textbf{iii)} update the skills to optimize the reward (Sect.~\ref{subsect_skill_optim}) computed using the discriminator (see step \textit{(B)} in Fig.\,\ref{fig:main_alg}).
-For faster convergence and stability, already consolidated policies are kept fixed, and the states sampled from their associated diffusing parts are kept in memory in small replay buffers $\mathcal{B}_z$ which we call \textit{state buffers} of size $B$ (in our experiments, we use $B=10H$). (\textbf{Node adaptation}) Once the policies are trained, \ALGO proceeds with optimizing $N$ in a greedy fashion.
-If all the policies in $\mathcal{C}(z)$ have an (estimated) discriminability larger than~$\eta$ (lines~\ref{line-if-okay}-\ref{line-addition}), a new policy is tentatively added to $\mathcal{C}(z)$, the policy counter $N$ is incremented, the \textit{policy learning} step is restarted, and the algorithm keeps adding policies until the constrained is not met anymore or a maximum number of policies is attained.
+Given a candidate leaf $z$ to expand from the tree, we introduce new policies by adding a set $\mathcal{C}(z)$ of $N=N^\text{start}$ nodes rooted at node $z$ (line \ref{line-dequeue}, see also steps \textit{(A)} and \textit{(D)} in Fig.\,\ref{fig:main_alg}). \textbf{(Policy learning)} The new policies are optimized in three steps (see App.\,\ref{app_algo} for details on the \mbox{\POL}\xspace subroutine): \textbf{i)} sample states from the diffusing parts of the new policies sampled uniformly from $\mathcal{C}(z)$ (state buffers of consolidated policies in $\mathcal{T}$ are kept in memory), \textbf{ii)} update the discriminator and compute the discriminability $\whqphiBzprime$ of new policies $z'\in\mathcal{C}(z)$, \textbf{iii)} update the skills to optimize the reward (Sect.~\ref{subsect_skill_optim}) computed using the discriminator (see step \textit{(B)} in Fig.\,\ref{fig:main_alg}). (\textbf{Node adaptation}) Once the policies are trained, \ALGO proceeds with optimizing $N$ in a greedy fashion.
+If all the policies in $\mathcal{C}(z)$ have an (estimated) discriminability larger than~$\eta$ (lines~\ref{line-if-okay}-\ref{line-addition}), a new policy is tentatively added to $\mathcal{C}(z)$, the policy counter $N$ is incremented, the \textit{policy learning} step is restarted, and the algorithm keeps adding policies until the constraint is not met anymore or a maximum number of policies is attained.
 Conversely, if every policy in $\mathcal{C}(z)$ does not meet the discriminability constraint (lines~\ref{line-if-not-okay}-\ref{line-removal}), the one with lowest discriminability is removed from $\mathcal{C}(z)$, the \textit{policy learning} step is restarted, and the algorithm keeps removing policies until all policies satisfy the constraint or no policy is left (see step \textit{(C)} in Fig.\,\ref{fig:main_alg}).
 The resulting $\mathcal{C}(z)$ is added to the set of \textit{consolidated} policies (line~\ref{line-enqueue}) and \ALGO iteratively proceeds by selecting another node to expand until no node can be expanded (i.e., the \textit{node adaptation} step terminates with $N=0$ for all nodes) or a maximum number of environment iterations is met.